 Get moving..and eating with a food tour or visit to the chocolate museum

-For a mixture of food and “we’re not sure if this counts as exercise” opt for a family-friendly food tour to keep your kids’ mouths stuffed and their limbs moving.
-If your children are adventurous eaters, have them try Devour Tours’: Taste and Traditions Devour Food Tour.
-You can choose your own adventure as you visit seven tapas bars in the Gothic Quarter with kid-friendly food options.
+For a mixture of food and “we’re not sure if this counts as exercise” opt for a family-friendlyopen air food walking tour to keep your kids’ mouths stuffed and their limbs moving.
+If your children are adventurous eaters, have them try Devour Tours’: Taste and Traditions Devour Food Tour, which will bring through through El Born, La Barceloneta and La Boqueria Market.
+You can choose your own adventure as you visit seven Mediterranean tapas bars in the Gothic Quarter with kid-friendly food options.

 For our picky eaters, they probably could never say no to chocolate.
 At the Museu de la Xocolata not only will the kids indulge their taste buds with their fair share of chocolate, but they’ll also get to see chocolate filled replicas of famous people and places.
 Younger children especially can keep their hands occupied by making a chocolate sculpture or even drawing with melted chocolate.